-In commercial facilities, the low voltage systems are also referred to as the Division 27/28 systems as defined by the Construction Specifications Institute's (CSI) Master Format standard.
-The specifications for building projects include Division 27 which cover Communications Systems, and Division 28 which addresses Electronic Safety and Security Systems.
+In commercial facilities, the low voltage systems are also referred to as the Division 27/28 systems defined by the Construction Specifications Institute's (CSI) Master Format standard.
+The specifications for building projects include Division 27, which covers Communications Systems, and Division 28, which addresses Electronic Safety and Security Systems.

 Top Ten FAQs that NTI Hears

 It is no surprise that this has always been the most asked question of NTI's Top Ten questions.
 We are pure consultants whose sole focus is to provide the best advice, design, procurement, and implementation management services for our clients.
 For a complete answer, click on one of the following – NTI Overview, Our Process, Technologies.

 2. How much space is needed for 'low voltage' systems?

 This remains a common FAQ we hear as we begin a project.
 Space planning is an early priority when starting a new project (usually during either Concept or Schematic Design).
 Depending on the development's size, there may be a need for miles of cable throughout the building or buildings, so proper sizing and placement of the MDF and IDF rooms is paramount.
 Rooms sizes vary from about 40 SF to about 300+ SF depending on what needs to be in the space.
 Even when NTI is engaged in the latter design stages of a project, space planning remains our first objective.

 3. Is low voltage (or PoE) lighting cost-effective for an entire project?